OWASP/www-chapter-washington-dc/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk at future OWASP Washington-DC Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and submit your talk proposal here: [https://www.papercall.io/owasp-washington-dc](https://www.papercall.io/owasp-washington-dc)
+Call For Speakers is open - if you would like to present a talk at future OWASP Washington-DC Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and express your interest through email here: [elizabeth.leonard@owasp.org](send email)

 Next Meeting/Event(s)
 ---------------------